Last Updated on February 17, 2023

 Fulfillments are the responses that the bot sends when an intent is triggered.
 There are two ways to define fulfillment:

-- Lex returns the information(intent detail and slots) back to the client application to do the necessary fulfillment.
+- Lex returns the information(intent detail and slots) to the client application to do the necessary fulfillment.

 Slots are the parameters that are defined as part of the intent configuration.
 The value of a slot is extracted dynamically at runtime from the user’s query.
 Slots contain structured data that can easily be used to perform some logic or generate responses.